Bangor Trail

 The Bangor Trail is a waymarked walking trail in Erris, North Mayo, Ireland.
-The trail, which is approximately 22 miles in length, takes a route south from Bangor Erris through the Nephin Beg Range to Newport.
-Walking guides and maps of the Bangor Trail have been published by Mayo County Council.
+The trail, which is approximately 40km in length, takes a route south from Bangor Erris through the Nephin Beg Range to Newport.
+The trail, however, can be shortened to 26km by starting or finishing at Letterkeen trailhead, where there is a car park and a shuttle bus stop during the summer months.